Where is the Rockland Center for the Arts located?

 The remaining two photographs (below) show several exhibits in the Main Gallery Room.
 These were part of the exhibit titled: “Activism in Art: Art Changes Things” By Vera Aronow, Michale Fischerkeller, Roger Grange, Simone Kestelman, Lisa Levart, Francesco Mastalia, Sarah Mondale, Wilfredo Morel, Jessica Putnam Philips, Loren Schwerd and Maria Silverstein.
 This exhibit is also on view through April 23, 2017.

 My favorite exhibit is titled: “Organic” by Francesco Mastalia and is a collection of photographs and stories about local farmers.

-Next, Walk Outside to the Sculpture Park
+Next, Walk Outside of the Rockland Center for the Arts to the Sculpture Park

 As can be seen, I was lucky enough to have an absolutely perfect day for a walk in the “Catherine Konner Sculpture Park”.
 Not only is the Sculpture Park tranquil, but when combined with the sculptures, is incredible.

 According to their website: “The Sculpture Park is the only outdoor site in Rockland County that hosts rotating exhibits of sculpture.”

 Don’t Forget to Follow the Sculpture Park to the Front of the Property

 Furthermore, on the day of my visit, I met the artist, Andre Voumard.
 The Sculpture Park showcases many of his mobiles.
 It was an honor to speak with him, coupled with, viewing his work up close.
 Absolutely amazing!